mcliff1/SignalBot/README.md

 # SignalBot -  Serverless
 Project contains `serverless.yml` file for RESTful interface to receive JSON formated data from multiple types of *sensor bots*.

 The design approach is to leverage serverless technology, and template as much as possible for easy duplication.
-The current architecture is using a **PostgreSQL** backend database, but we expect to leverage **DynamoDB** as an alternative for a more scalable design.
+The current architecture is using a **PostgreSQL** backend database, we also include a **DynamoDB** alternative for a more scalable design.

 In addition there is a *SimBot/sim.py* file which contains a simulator and *SimBot/simbot* python package folder to simululation the *sensor bots*.